isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     Vec::Vector operator*(const Vec::Vector&, const Mat::Matrix&);

-This may be something best avoided.
+This might be something best avoided.

 ##### See also